 5. Open up your storage space

 Of all the tips I'm sharing here, this one might be the most controversial.
 You have to find the right balance here.
-A small space can feel cramped and claustrophobic if it's filled with too many cabinets, but it can also feel cluttered if too much is out in the open.
+A small kitchen can feel cramped and claustrophobic if it's filled with too many cabinets, but it can also feel cluttered if too much is out in the open.
 Open shelves can do wonders for a small kitchen design, but it's not for everyone.
 If you are able to pare down to a small amount of dishware and glassware that you know you can keep organized, then consider converting some of your upper cabinets to open shelves.
 If you're not ready to commit to ripping out any cabinets, just remove the doors.
 You can always put them back.
 (And if you know you're just not the type to keep your open shelves neat and tidy, then stick with the closed cabinets.)

 6. Add a splash of color